 Planit's team know Brockhole well, having been the designers of the new Brockhole jetty, which won the Landscape Institute's design award in November 2012.
 They consulted extensively with neighbours, LDNPA staff and members, local businesses and interest groups over a 3 month period from May to July.
 Authority members approved the principle of the masterplan in December 2012 and the final details were approved by the Programme Board in March 2013.
 A launch event for the Masterplan took place at Brockhole in September 2013, attended by over 80 stakeholders, interested parties and contractors.

 The Masterplan is not intended to be a blueprint for Brockhole, but more a "wishlist" of ideas that would work well together.
 It offers a "loose fit, long life" approach to the development of this extraordinary site.

-View the latest draft of the Masterplan (opens in new window)
+View the Masterplan (opens in new window)